Treatment GuidesMyDentalFly Official

 Most directories will show you a list of clinics and prices.
 What they don't tell you is which clinics have the specific orthodontic experience for complex overjet cases, or whether veneers are even appropriate for your situation.

 MyDentalFly's approach is different.
-You complete an interactive dental chart marking which teeth are affected, answer a short health and dental assessment, and Pearl — our intelligent review layer — flags whether your case looks cosmetic or functional before you receive your Dental Health Report.
+You complete an interactive dental chart marking which teeth are affected, answer a short health and dental assessment, and Pearl — our intelligent review layer — flags whether your case looks cosmetic or functional before you receive your dental package.
 Clinics then review your full case, not just a photo you sent via WhatsApp.

 You can then compare treatment plans side by side across verified clinics in Istanbul, Antalya, Budapest, and other destinations — with prices shown in your home currency.